 sdm aws cli s3 ls sdm aws cli ec2 describe-instances

-Commands will always be the same as they are with the AWS CLI, just with the
+Commands are always the same as they are with the AWS CLI, just with the

 sdm aws cli prefix instead.